-- Complex landownership with multiple land parcels

-- Viability and planning obligations

-- Heritage constraints (conservation areas, listed buildings)

-- Land contamination

-- Access to/from the site

-- 4.2.6.
-COVID-19 will have affected the housing delivery in 2020.
-This situation will be the same across the country.
-It is likely that the delivery will have slowed down due to social distancing requirements on construction sites.
-The Government has introduced National measures in response to the Covid-19 pandemic in a bid to help stimulate the housing market.
-Incentives such as the Stamp Duty Land Tax exemption and extension of the Help to Buy scheme.
-These measures will help in the short term to ensure resilience in the property market.
-Overall, this is more significant for the District due to the high house prices described in section 2. - 4.2.7.
+- Complex landownership with multiple land parcels - Viability and planning obligations - Heritage constraints (conservation areas, listed buildings) - Land contamination - Access to/from the site - 4.2.6.
+Covid-19 affected housing delivery in 2020, although delivery has increased in 2021.
+This situation is the same across the country.
+It is likely that delivery slowed down due to previous social distancing requirements on construction sites and constrained supplies of building materials.
+In 2020, the Government introduced national measures in response to the Covid-19 pandemic in a bid to help stimulate the housing market.
+This included incentives such as the Stamp Duty Land Tax exemption and extension of the Help to Buy scheme.
+These measures aimed to support delivery in the short term, to ensure resilience in the property market.
+However, the Stamp Duty holiday has now ended.
+Overall, this is more significant for the District due to the high house prices described in section 2.

+4.2.7.
 Much of the land in the District has high heritage and conservation value.
 There are over 800 listed buildings within the District and 19 conservation areas.
 The District has a wealth of below ground heritage and archaeology, ranging from internationally significant sites to ones of more local interest.
-There are three types of protected archaeology within the St Albans District: Scheduled Monuments, Archaeological Sites for Local Preservation, and Archaeological Sites subject to Recording condition.
+There are three types of protected archaeology within the St Albans District: Scheduled Monuments, Archaeological Sites For Local Preservation, and Archaeological Sites Subject To Recording Conditions.
 This combination means the District has a high quality, distinctive landscape with significant landmarks and strategic views.
 The presence of these landscape and heritage characteristics results in limited development opportunities for delivering new housing on a large scale.